 While each coach has their own unique style and uses different methods, there are simple things you can do to ensure your coaching is highly valuable - time, money and effort well spent.

-These ‘top tips’ are based on what’s worked best for the many senior leaders I’ve been privileged to coach across the corporate and private business, government and non-profit sectors for over a decade.
+These ‘top tips’ are based on what’s worked best for the many senior leaders I’ve been privileged to coach across the corporate and private business, government and non-profit sectors for over 12 years.

-Gathering feedback and extensively researching to learn what gets the best results, I’ve discovered that coachees who apply the following strategies experience the most significant growth.
+Gathering feedback and extensively researching what gets the best results, I've discovered that coachees who apply the following strategies experience the most significant growth.

 Following these strategies, you'll gain and achieve way more than those who don't.

-1. Know Exactly What You Want to Achieve
+1. Your Leadership Capability - Decide What You Want to Achieve

 Identify specifically what you want to achieve (desired results and outcomes) through your coaching.
 It helps to be crystal clear about what will be better and different when you've successfully achieved these goals.